 As part of managing the performance of our business, we monitor the level of primary operating capital, and its ratio to net sales.
 We define primary operating capital as accounts receivable, plus inventories, minus accounts payable.
 The resulting net amount is divided by the trailing three month net sales (annualized) to derive a primary operating capital percentage.
 We believe these three elements included in primary operating capital are most operationally driven, and this performance measure provides us with information about the asset intensity and operating efficiency of the business on a company-wide basis that management can monitor and analyze trends over time.
 Primary operating capital was \$852.9 million (yielding a primary operating capital percentage of 23.4%) at March 31, 2024 and \$1,057.0 million (yielding a primary operating capital percentage of 26.7%) at March 31, 2023.
-The primary operating capital percentage of 23.4% at March 31, 2024 is 330 basis points lower than that for March 31, 2023, and 530 basis points lower than that for March 31, 2022.
-The change in the ratio is primarily due to a reduction in accounts receivable and inventory as a result of targeted collections and improved inventory management actions.
+The primary operating capital percentage of 23.4% at March 31, 2024 is 330 basis points lower than that for March 31, 2023, and 530 basis points lower than that for March 31, 2023, and 530 basis points lower than that for March 31, 2023, and is points lower than that for March 31, 2023, and improved inventory as a result of targeted collections and improved inventory management actions.